List of placeholder names: Galician

 There is also a humoristic, infrequent element, as in en Castrocú.
 Some can add more than one element (na cona da Virxe).
-It is also noted the prevalence of the adjective quinto ("fifth").
+The prevalence of the adjective quinto ("fifth") is also notable.

 German

 Things

 German also sports a variety of placeholders; some, as in English, contain the element Dings, Dingens (also Dingenskirchen for towns), Dingsda, Dingsbums, cognate with English thing.

 A generic (and/or inferior) technical device (as opposed to i.e. a brand item) is often called a 08/15 (after the WWI-era MG 08 machine gun, whose extensive mass production gave it its "generic" character) pronounced in individual numbers null-acht-fünfzehn.